dnhansen/scheme-notes/notes.md

 7. vector
 8. procedure

 Furthermore, the empty list is a special object of its own type.
 If `T` is a base type, then the predicate `T?` can be used to test the type of an object.
-(In fact, it seems like these predicates can be taken to *define* the base types.)
+(In fact, it seems like these predicates can be taken to *define* the base types, such that e.g. a boolean by definition is an object for which `boolean?` returns `#t`.)
 The predicate `null?` tests for the empty list.

-Since types are associated with objects and neither to the locations of objects nor to variables bound to these locations, it is possible to replace the object at a location with an object for a different type.
+Since types are associated with objects and neither with the locations of objects nor with variables bound to these locations, it is possible to replace the object at a location with an object for a different type.
 In general, the contents of a location can be modified by *assignment* using a `set!` expression.
 For example, the program

     (define x 2)
     (set! x "hello")